DIVISION “AF” UPDATE

 Circuit Civil Division "AF" DOES participate in Judicial E-service (from court to counsel ONLY), IF all parties are represented by counsel and have a valid e-mail address.
-When submitting a proposed Order and Judgment to our office (please submit via U.S. regular mail) for Judge Artau's signature (IF all parties are represented by counsel and have a valid e-mail address), you DO NOT have to submit conforming copies (ONLY SUBMIT 1 PROPOSED ORDER) or self-addressed stamped envelopes, as the Judicial Assistant will e-mail the signed Order/Judgment back to counsel.
+When submitting a proposed Order and Judgment to our office (please submit electronically) for the Judge's signature (IF all parties are represented by counsel and have a valid e-mail address), you DO NOT have to submit conforming copies, as the Judicial Assistant will e-mail the signed Order/Judgment back to counsels.

 Important e-service information: In accordance with the 15th Judicial Circuit's Administrative Order 2.310, please ensure that primary and secondary email addresses are registered with Court Administration at via online services.

 Please be reminded that the filing of an e-mail designation with the Clerk's Office is NOT a registration with Court Administration for JUDICIAL e-service.